NewEnglandTravelPlanner.com Logo Transportation in Boston, Mass.

 Arriving by Train or Bus

-MBTA Commuter Rail trains to points on the Massachusetts North Shore, and the Amtrak "Downeaster" train to Portland ME, depart from North Station.
+MBTA Commuter Rail trains to points on the Massachusetts North Shore, and the Amtrak Downeaster train to Portland ME, depart from North Station.

-Finding Your Way Around Boston
+Finding Your Way in Boston

 Boston Hotels